-Beyond being big on fun, our Engineering programs in the Dayton region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+Our Engineering programs in the Dayton region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

 Aspiring Engineers Unite!

 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

 - A 21st century curriculum that focuses on equipping students with STEM skills.

 - A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.